A Structured Approach to Maintaining Clarity and Control in Architectural Projects

 The course delivers new knowledge and skills relevant to architectural practice and is mapped to the 2021 National Standard of Competency for Architects (NSCA).

-The NSW Architects Registration Board does not accredit or approve CPD providers.
 Architects are responsible for self-determining whether this course is relevant to their individual learning needs and for recording CPD activities in the NSW ARB My CPD portal.

 Learning outcomes